 Like one of these gift ideas so much you want it for yourself?
-Go on, chuck it on your Christmas wish list – we're not judging.
+Go on, chuck it in your basket – we're not judging.

 Sony UBP-X700 4K Blu-ray player